-Year ended December 31, 2019
+As of December 31, 2020 As of December 31, 2019

-Deferred taxes due to net loss carryforward 10,184
+Net loss carryforward 11,995 10,148

-Other reserves and allowance 36
+Other reserves and allowance 51 36

-Total deferred tax assets 10,220
+Total deferred tax assets 12,046 10,184

-Valuation allowance (10,220)
+Valuation allowance (12,046) (10,184)

 Net deferred tax asset

-As of December 31, 2019, the Company has provided valuation allowances of \$10,220 in respect of deferred tax assets resulting from tax loss carryforward and other temporary differences.
-Management currently believes that because the Company has a history of losses, it is more likely than not, that the deferred tax regarding the loss carryforward and other temporary differences will not be realized in the foreseeable future.
+As of December 31, 2020, the Company has provided valuation allowances of \$12,046 in respect of deferred tax assets resulting from tax loss carryforward and other temporary differences.
+The management currently believes that because the Company has a history of losses, it is more likely than not that the deferred tax regarding the loss carryforward and other temporary differences will not be realized in the foreseeable future.

-F. Effective tax expense (benefit):
+G. Effective tax expense (benefit):